SODALITE-EU/image-builder/README.md

 #### Dockerfile - image variants
 This mode builds docker-image from Dockerfile with optional additional build context.
 Result are one or more image variants.
-Image variants can be achieved using overloading base container.
-In order to use this feature Dockerfile must be properly upgraded.
-As an example:

-	FROM golang as builder

-must become:

-	ARG BASE_IMAGE=golang
-	FROM ${BASE_IMAGE} as builder
+Image variants are built by overloading the base container image, which is injected dynamically at build-time by the image builder, both for single and multi-stage builds.
+No modifications to the Dockerfile are required.

 File inputs.yaml for this mode should follow this template: